 Tax law brings big paper losses, long-term gains to US banks

 NEW YORK (AP) — Big U.S. banks have been reporting billions of dollars in paper losses this month as they are forced to come into compliance with the new tax law.
-And while the losses are massive, they were largely expected, and bank executives say the new tax law will be good for banks as well as the economy in the long run.
+The losses were widely expected, and bank executives say the new tax law will be good not only for banks but also the broader economy in the long run.

 Concept cars from Japan automakers offer glimpse into future